 Unlike Lesson 1, this lesson, and those that follow, is written in the context of completing a project.
 Here, you will find a data download link.
 Before you begin the project, create a local directory for geog486.
-Use this directory to store data and projects before uploading your final deliverables to ANGEL.
+Use this directory to store data and projects before uploading your final deliverables to Canvas.
 Here are steps to download and extract the data for this project.

 - Click this link: Lesson2_data.zip (5.32 MB).
 This action may open a window asking what to do with the file.
 Choose Save to Disc.
 Save the zip archive to your desktop.

 - Find the zip archive on your desktop.
 Double-click the icon to launch WinZip.

 - In the WinZip window choose Actions > Select All and then click the Extract button.